ahmadwrites/ahmadwrites/README.md

 ﻿## Ahmad - Fullstack Developer
-Hello, I am Ahmad - a software engineer working in the fintech industry.
+Software engineer working in the fintech industry.

 I have years of experience building scalable and modern web applications, for all sorts of clients.
-Currently, I am open to collaborate on projects or work as a contract/freelance developer.
+Currently open to collaborate on projects or work as a contract/freelance developer.
 - Ahmadhasnol@hotmail.com
 ---
 ## Technologies